 A camp day has a lot less structure than a school day and can be a lot more chaotic than a classroom.
 Teach your child some strategies that will help get them through an overwhelming day.
 Strategies like: asking an adult for help, knowing when and how to take a break and calm down, or other regulation tools (Click here for more tips on emotional regulation).
 You can also include some reinforcement for staying regulated at camp.
 We’ve had success sending students off to camp with a cue card in their pocket with the “rules of camp” and if they kept the rules, they could get an ice cream at the end of the day!

-With a lot of planning and some preparation, summer can be a fun experience for any child!
+With a lot of planning and some preparation, summer can be a fun experience for any child (ASD or other)!
+Watch our YouTube video below!